MattN-HB/aws-solutions-architect/README.md

  * elastic cache and dynamo db store session mgmt
  * ElastiCache improves the performance of your database through **caching query results.**
  * iam role plus ad connector (when in doubt IAM is your friend)
+ * IAM roles are global so need need create new ones
  * identity store is n**ot compatible with SAML 2.0** then you can build a custom identity broker application using **STS**
  * Cookies (keep url) and signed URL if don't mind diff url.
 If don't want use s3 links use cookies and Restrict access to files in the origin by creating an origin access identity (OAI) and give it permission to read the files in the bucket.
  * S3 transfer acceleration